Parents who Misuse Substances

 The majority of pregnant substance misusing women will have been identified by maternity services and referred to the Substance Misuse Team.
 The Care Planning Approach / Care Co-ordination Approach will apply including input from the link midwives and a social worker from the Children's Service Trust, who will be invited to any meetings taking place in respect of the child/ren.

-Where a newly born child is found to need treatment to withdraw from substances at birth, an assessment and a pre-discharge discussion should take place and consideration should be given to making a referral to the Children's Service Trust in line with the Referrals Procedure before the child is discharged home.
+Where a newly born child is found to need treatment to withdraw from substances at birth, an assessment and a pre-discharge discussion should take place and consideration should be given to making a referral to the Children's Service Trust in line with the Contacts and Referrals Procedure before the child is discharged home.

 Specialist Substance misuse services should be invited to and should attend and provide information to any meeting concerning the implications of the parent/carer's substance misuse problems for the child, including Child Protection Conferences and Child in Need meetings.